anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

-This section describes in detail the Reference Architecture (RA2) for Kubernetes-based cloud infrastructure in terms of the functional capabilities and how they relate to the Reference Model (RM) requirements :cite:p:`refmodel`, that is, how the infrastructure profiles are determined, documented, and delivered.
+This section describes in detail the Reference Architecture (RA2) for Kubernetes-based cloud infrastructure in terms of the functional capabilities and how they relate to the Reference Model (RM) requirements :cite:p:`refmodel_ra2`, that is, how the infrastructure profiles are determined, documented, and delivered.

 The specifications defined in this section will be detailed with unique